DeNepo/study-lenses/README.md

 |
 |- lenses
 | |- index.js -- parses and loads the lenses
-| |- lense-name -- each lense is stored in it's own folder
+| |- lens-name -- each lens is stored in it's own folder
-|   |- static -- (optional) for own static assets if the lense renders a web page
+|   |- static -- (optional) for own static assets if the lens renders a web page
-|   |- index.js -- entry point to the lense
+|   |- index.js -- entry point to the lens
-|   |- README.md -- describe your lense, including specs for other lense authors to compose
+|   |- README.md -- describe your lens, including specs for other lens authors to compose
 |   |- user-guide.md -- a student-friendly guide, dynamically included by the `--lenses` option
 |
 |- options